Department of Labor Proposes New Prevailing Wage Methodology for H-1B and PERM Programs

 Background

-The current prevailing wage methodology, promulgated in 2005, has long been criticized by the Trump Administration for failing to protect U.S. workers.
+The current prevailing wage methodology, promulgated in 2005, has been criticized by the Trump Administration for failing to protect U.S. workers.
 The Administration contends that the methodology enables employers to hire and retain foreign workers at lower wages than what are paid to similarly employed U.S. workers.

 Proposed Changes